Omni Calculator logo

 Calculating water potential in plants or any other systems with our calculator is pretty simple: just follow the steps, and the solution will stream towards you!

-• Choose the water potential components relevant to your problem; to see the least common ones, you have to click advanced mode.
+• Choose the water potential components relevant to your problem; to see the least common ones, you have to click on the Additional Components section.

 • Insert the corresponding values, leaving the others empty.